 There are many devices and systems available to help people with sight loss read print and look at maps or photographs.
 These can include small telescopes, traditional magnifying glasses, a camera and display to magnify print and change colours, or Braille which is a tactile reading and writing system.
 It is important to try out a device and make sure it is the right option for you before you invest in one as some can be very expensive.
-You can contact NCBI to try out different aids and devices.
+You can contact Vision Ireland (formerly NCBI) to try out different aids and devices.

 There are a wide variety of magnifying glasses available.
 They provide different levels of magnification and are available in many sizes and shapes, including folding pocket magnifiers.
 Some also have a light to illuminate what you are looking at.